2026 COMMUNITY CONVERSATION:

 DESIGNER/PANELIST

-Shiela DeForest, of Amihan Artisan Collection, is a Filipino-American sustainability fashion advocate, designer, Climate Reality Leader, and Mrs ECO International 2019.
+Shiela DeForest, of Amihan Artisans, is a Filipino-American sustainability fashion advocate, designer, Climate Reality Leader, and Mrs ECO International 2019.
 She hails from Pagsanjan, Laguna, Philippines.

 Shiela’s love for fashion began in childhood, growing under the influence of her grandmother, a dressmaker who taught her the fundamentals of sewing, fabric care, and garment construction.
 She developed an early fascination with design and craftsmanship and later took up dressmaking in high school.
 These early experiences shaped her passion for fashion rooted in heritage, artistry, and purpose.
 A signed model with Wilhelmina Rocky Mountains, she has been a runway, commercial and editorial model since she was 18 years old and has walked the runways of New York, Vancouver, Manila, Singapore, Dubai, Doha, Shenzhen, Los Angeles and Denver.